-“Oh come on Moony,” Sirius grinned as he took James into a playful chokehold and ruffled his jet-black hair.
-“You know they make us get to the Castle on a Friday so they can give the first years time to adjust before classes start on Monday.
+“Oh come on, Moony,” Sirius grinned as he took James into a playful chokehold and ruffled his jet-black hair.
+“You know they make us get to the Castle on a Friday so they can give the First Years time to adjust before classes start on Monday.
 The rest of us have nothing to do.
 Besides, look at Prongs!
 He’s miserable!”

 James muttered something in response but Sirius refused to let him go.
 The Head Boy attempted to regain his freedom but his best friend anticipated his every move and maintained his dominance.
 The carriage slowly started to move towards the Castle and Remus sighed as he pinched the exact spot between his two eyes in disgust.
-He loved his friends but sometimes they drove him up a fucking wall.
+He loved his friends but sometimes they drove him up a bloody wall.